 Starling gave all the created shares to its 800 employees.
 Nice move.

-Are Starling Bank responsible and ethical?
+Are Starling a responsible bank?

 Starling themselves say that good business and ethics go hand in hand.
 They also agree that an ethical business should look at their social, economic and environmental impacts.

 According to the Starling ethics statement on their website:

 “We don’t provide banking services to organisations that use excessive power to systemically promote public behaviour that is harmful to individuals, groups or to the whole of society in order to maximise their own profits.
 This may include, for example, arms manufacturers and tobacco companies.
 We do not invest in such organisations or take investment from them.”